Princess Daphne (ship): History

+Daphne in 1993.
+Estonia can be seen in the back.

 She served as a hospital ship in Sri Lanka in 2005.

 It was announced on 14 June 2014 that the Princess Daphne had arrived in Alang, India under the name Daphne for scrapping, following a voyage from the Cretan port of Souda, where she was laid up in September 2012.
 She was given back to the Patimanios brothers by the bank following the sale of the assets of Classic International Cruises' fleet in 2013.
 In early 2014, rumors began to circulate saying she was to return to service under the "Classic International Cruises" banner.
 These rumors were proven false when it was announced that she was sold to Indian scrap merchants.
 She was beached at Alang by 1 July 2014 and scrapping commenced soon after.